Gamrin/.github/profile/README.md

 To contribute to a project, simply follow the guidelines outlined in the project's respective repository.
 We appreciate your input and look forward to building a thriving open-source community together.

-Contact Us Ifyou have any questions, suggestions, or would like to collaborate on a project, please don't hesitate to reach out to us.
+Contact Us If you have any questions, suggestions, or would like to collaborate on a project, please don't hesitate to reach out to us.

 Thank you for your interest in the Municipality of Sittard-Geleen open-source initiatives.
 We appreciate your support and look forward to creating meaningful and impactful solutions together.